 - 4.1.
 It is the responsibility of the IRB Chair, IRB Members, ORIO Staff, Research Integrity Officer (RIO), Research Compliance Administrator (RCA), and Faculty Course Instructor (CI) or student acting as Principal Investigator (PI) to execute this SOP. - 4.2.
 It is the sole responsibility of ORIO to determine whether an activity or project constitutes research with human subjects. - 4.3.
-It is the responsibility of the Course Instructor to review and comply with the Responsibilities for Student Classroom Projects Guidance document and seek guidance when appropriate.
+It is the responsibility of the Course Instructor to review and comply with the Responsibilities for Student Classroom Projects guidance document.